-- 10. If an application, attached documents (or a corrected application and documents), and the list of supporting voters under this article are submitted within the time frame defined in this Law and meet the requirements thereof, the CEC Chairperson shall, based on a report of the respective CEC office, register the party and its representative for election purposes not later than the day following submission of the report.
-Otherwise, the CEC Chairperson shall issue an ordinance within the same time frame about the refusal to provide electoral registration (the ordinance shall specify the reasons for the refusal to provide electoral registration and the provisions of this Law that are the basis for refusal).
-A representative of the party shall immediately be notified about the ordinance and shall be provided with a copy of the ordinance upon request. - 11.
-Parties registered by the CEC may establish and abandon from an electoral bloc.
-In order to register an electoral bloc, not later than the 43rd day before Election Day, the CEC Chairperson shall be provided with the application signed by all authorised heads of all parties united in the bloc and the electoral bloc's statute.
+10. If an application, attached documents (or a corrected application and documents), and the list of supporting voters under this article are submitted within the timeframe defined in this Law and meet the requirements t hereof, the CEC Chairperson shall, based on a report of the respective CEC office, register the party and its representative for election purposes not later than the day following submission of the report.
+Otherwise, the CEC Chairperson shall issue an ordinance within the same timeframe about the refusal to provide electoral registration (the ordinance shall specify the reasons for the refusal to provide electoral registration and the provisions of this Law that are the basis for refusal).
+A representative of the party shall immediately be notified about the ordinance and it shall be provided to him/her upon request.